Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Role Setting Details

 \subsection{Legal Sources Processing}

 We utilize two primary legal sources to construct role-specific settings.

-\textbf{Chinese Judgment Documents}.
-Judgment documents are official court records of judicial proceedings, outcomes, and factual details regarding parties involved.
-We collect both civil and criminal judgment documents, and employ an extraction model (GPT-4o) to identify and structure relevant legal elements.
-For civil judgment documents, we extract the following categories of legal elements. \begin{itemize} \item \textbf{Personal information} includes two types.
-For individual-specific elements, we collect name, gender, ethnicity, birthdate, and residential address.
-For legal entities(corporations), personal attributes include the corporate name, address, and identity of the legal representative.
-These elements are subsequently assigned to the roles of plaintiff and defendant in Complaint \& Defence Drafting, as well as the Civil Court.
+\textbf{Chinese Judgment Documents} are official court records of judicial proceedings, outcomes, and factual details.
+We collect both civil and criminal judgment documents, and employ GPT-4o to extract legal elements.
+For civil judgment documents, the following legal elements are extracted. \begin{itemize} \item \textbf{Personal information} covers both individuals and legal entities.
+For individuals, we collect name, gender, ethnicity, birthdate, and residential address.
+For legal entities (corporations), personal information includes the corporate name, registered address, and the identity of the legal representative.